Boris Johnson quits as UK foreign secretary, leaving May's government on brink over Brexit

 Some "Brexiteers" welcomed Johnson's resignation in the hope that it would be the beginning of the end for May and her plans for a "soft Brexit."
 Farage praised Johnson for stepping down.

-"Now can we please get rid of the appalling @theresa_may and get Brexit back on track," Farage, a Fox News contributer, tweeted.
+"Now can we please get rid of the appalling @theresa_may and get Brexit back on track," Farage, a Fox News contributor, tweeted.

 European Union officials, meanwhile, reacted in delight to the resignations of top Brexit officials, who had been pushing for Britain to take a tougher line in its negotiations with Brussels.